zencart/documentation/content/dev/languages/creating_a_language_pack.md

 Eg. For Welsh `english.php` becomes `cymraeg.php`

-## Creating Language Overides for Admin Configuration Menu Headings
+## Creating Language Overrides for Admin Configuration Menu Headings

 - Get a full list of the descriptions used in admin.